pimcore/pimcore/doc/Development_Documentation/10_E-Commerce_Framework/03_Installation.md

 The E-Commerce Framework is shipped with Pimcore core.
 To install it, navigate to `Tools` > `Extensions` in Pimcore Admin UI and activate and install the `PimcoreEcommerceFrameworkBundle`.

 The installer does following tasks:
-- Create configuration file `app/config/pimcore/EcommerceFrameworkConfig.php` and fills it with default values.
 - Install several field collections.
 - Install several object classes.
 - Install several object bricks.